Hello readers! In this post, we’ll discuss the different types of pliers and their uses using illustrations.

 - Soft jaw pliers

 - Gas pliers

-A Crimping plier consists of a fulcrum at the end and is used as a nutcracker.
+A crimping plier consists of a fulcrum at the end and is used as a nutcracker.
 The wires are fed first into the jaw jack, then to the connector.
-It is also known as crimping tools.
+It is also known as a crimping tool.

-Pressing the handle will damage the plastic coating and causes to deform (or collapse) in such a way that they stick together and provide the data to pass through.
+Pressing the handle will damage the plastic coating and causes it to deform (or collapse) so that they stick together and provide the data to pass through.
 They are massively used in networking and telecommunications.

-As per their name, these are pilers that permit adjustment to a greater range of opening by slipping motion of the two halves about the pin or rivet which connects them.
-Their jaws are square so they can hold only square jobs.
+As per their name, these are pilers that permit adjustment to a greater range of openings by slipping motion of the two halves about the pin or rivet which connects them.
+Their jaws are square so that they can hold only square jobs.
 They can not cut wires etc.

-The Snap ring pliers consist of small or round jaws to help in closing snap plates.
-That rings are open-ended ends that fit into the grooves of a dowel or other round object.
+The Snap ring pliers have small or round jaws to help close snap plates.
+Rings are open-ended ends that fit into the grooves of a dowel or other round object.
 It is also known as C clip pliers, lock ring pliers, retaining ring pliers, and circlip pliers.